mdb/mdb.github.io/content/blog/2022-11-28-kubernetes-operators.md

 While operators, controllers, and custom resources are distinct constructs, the terms are frequently conflated and used somwhat interchangeably.
 After all, their conceptual boundaries are somewhat blurry; in practice, one's existence often implies the others' existence.

 However, Kubernetes custom resources don't _require_ a corresponding controller, though a custom resource without a controller reconciling desired and actual resource state is arguably little more than a data store.
 Similarly, a custom controller doesn't need to operate on a custom resource; custom controllers may exercise custom logic on built-in Kubernetes resources (For example, [Caddy Ingress Controller](https://github.com/caddyserver/ingress/tree/v0.1.3) uses existing, core resources to enable [caddy](https://github.com/caddyserver/caddy)-based ingress via a custom, purpose-built controller.
-Similarly, [Writing a Controller for Pod Labels](https://kubernetes.io/blog/2021/06/21/writing-a-controller-for-pod-labels/) shows how the [operator-sdk](https://sdk.operatorframework.io/) could be used to write a single controller in absence of a custom resource type).
+Similarly, [Writing a Controller for Pod Labels](https://kubernetes.io/blog/2021/06/21/writing-a-controller-for-pod-labels/) shows how the [operator-sdk](https://sdk.operatorframework.io/) could be used to write a single controller in absence of a custom resource).

-Nonetheless, the _operator pattern_ -- strictly speaking -- typically relies on one or more custom controllers operating on one or more custom resources with an application-specific focus.
-(Disagree?
+Nonetheless, the _operator pattern_ -- strictly speaking -- typically relies on one or more custom controllers operating on one or more custom resources towards the goal of codifying operational knowledge pertaining to a specific application or workload (Or at least that's my conception.
+Disagree?
 [Submit a PR](http://github.com/mdb/mdb.github.io) if you feel I've misprepresented something).

-That said, it's worth noting the [Kubernetes documentation](https://kubernetes.io/docs/concepts/extend-kubernetes/#combining-new-apis-with-automation) itself articulates all this a bit differently, perhaps calling into question the above-outlined strict definition:
+That said, it's worth noting the [Kubernetes documentation](https://kubernetes.io/docs/concepts/extend-kubernetes/#combining-new-apis-with-automation) itself articulates all this a bit differently:

 > A combination of a custom resource API and a control loop is called the controllers pattern.
 If your controller takes the place of a human operator deploying infrastructure based on a desired state, then the controller may also be following the operator pattern.
 The Operator pattern is used to manage specific applications; usually, these are applications that maintain state and require care in how they are managed.